cemalgnlts/now-tce-linux-builder/README.md

 # v86-tce-linux-builder

-This repo contains scripts to create an [Tiny Core Linux](http://tinycorelinux.net/) image for use with [v86](https://github.com/copy/v86/).
+This repo contains scripts to create an [Tiny Core Linux](http://tinycorelinux.net/) image for use with [now](https://github.com/cemalgnlts/now/).

+This repo contains a customized version of the following repo: [cemalgnlts/v86-tce-linux-builder](https://github.com/cemalgnlts/v86-tce-linux-builder/)

 ## Requirements